Pranay-dadi/Environment-Search/README.md

 Clone this repository.
+go to client - Then npm install
-build file can be produced by using npm run build in terminal.
+The build file can be produced by using npm run build in terminal.
 To run use npm start while navigating to server directory in terminal.
 Application runs on PORT 5000 - localhost:5000.